Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 • Apr 23

-The downside capture ratio measures what percentage of the benchmark's decline a fund captured during periods when the benchmark itself was falling.
-It is always expressed relative to a specific benchmark and a specific time period, typically three or five years.
+The downside capture ratio measures what percentage of the benchmark’s decline a fund experienced during periods when the benchmark was falling.
+A fund that captures 80% of the downside is more defensive than one that captures 100%.

 Downside Capture Ratio Formula